 All K-12 Students will take benchmarking tests throughout the year.
 The results of these and all other assessments will allow parents and teachers to work as partners in developing the best academic path for students.
 Students are also expected to work in this program on a daily basis in order to both strengthen and build skills.
-Teachers will use LEAP 360 three (3) times throughout the school years for grades K-11 to measure their student's progress as it relates to the benchmark goals.
-These benchmarks are required.
+Teachers will use LEAP 360 three (3) times throughout the school year for grades 3-11 to measure their student's progress as it relates to the benchmark goals.
+These benchmarks are required and proctored during live class sessions in order to obtain authentic student growth data.
+Students will be notified by email messages, weekly newsletter, and phone of the interim assessment dates and times throughout the year by the content teacher.
+Students are allowed one (1) reschedule during each one of the interim testing windows.
+These assessments ARE included as part of the student's content course grade.
+Failure to attend the live class under proctored testing setting will result in a score of 0 for that interim assessment.